osisoft/OCS-Docs/content/add-organize-data/organize-data/data-views/data-views-concept.md

 ## <a name="data-views-pi-integrators"></a>PI Server counterpart

 Data views in OCS are comparable to asset, event, and streaming views in PI Integrators.
 Like PI Integrator views, data views shape complex data into a consistent tabular format so it can be used more easily with external tools.
+Unlike PI Integrators, data views do not copy to data to an external target.
+Data views can be accessed directly from OCS using the REST API.

 ## <a name="data-views-bp"></a>Data views best practices